-Authors are encouraged to use crystals no larger than 0.5 mm in their X-ray diffraction experiments.
-For best results, the data crystal should be uniformly bathed in the X-ray beam.
-The size of the beam at the crystal is normally determined by inter alia the fine-focus X-ray tube and the monochromator.
-While use of a small collimator can reduce the size of the incident X-ray beam, use of a large collimator does not automatically increase the incident beam size.
+Authors are encouraged to use crystals no larger than the incident X-ray beam diameter, particularly when heavy or strongly absorbing elements are present in the material.
+For best results, the crystal should be uniformly bathed in the X-ray beam.
+The size of the beam at the crystal is normally determined by inter alia the nature of the X-ray source and the beam optics.
+Note that with fine-focus sealed X-ray tubes, the use of a collimator larger than the filament diameter does not automatically increase the size of the uniform part of the incident beam.